Book a patch test

 - You cannot be treated if you are undergoing chemotherapy or have a history of skin cancer.

 - You cannot be treated if you have auto immune conditions - Lupus etc or if you are Insulin dependent Diabetic

 Certain types of medication can affect laser hair removal treatment and any healing periods afterwards.

 - If you are currently taking isotretinoin (or Accutane as it is commercially known), you should stop taking this 6 months before undergoing laser hair removal treatment.
 This drug can cause skin sensitivity and this is not beneficial in laser hair removal treatment.

 - Photosensitising drugs that are activated by ultraviolet A light wavelengths may also contraindicate some laser hair removal treatments.
 If you are taking such medication it is safer to use laser treatments, which work within the visible and infrared parts of the light spectrum.

 - There are a multitude of common drugs, which can also interfere with treatment.
 Steroids, antibiotics such as tetracyclines and analgesics like ibuprofen are just some such drugs.
-You mustn't take Ibuprofen for 7 days prior to your appointments.

 - St Johns Wort